TahaMahmoud/SwiftUIProjects/FruitsApp/README.md

 # FruitsApp

-FruitsApp is a simple iOS application, it retrieves Fruits from free Local Data and display them for the user, and allow the user to view fruit details.
+FruitsApp is a simple iOS application, it retrieves Fruits from Local Data and display them for the user, and allow the user to view fruit details.

 ## Used In The APP
 - SwiftUI